Sumit-63030/pomodoro-project/README.md

 ## Built With

 - `HTML` for the structure
-- `CSS` for all the glowing button
+- `CSS` for all the glowing buttons
 - `JavaScript` for managing timers, switching modes, and playing sounds

 ---